kshaa/blaahg/b/2016-08-27-blind-type.markdown

 Right now I had two options - 1) Accept that I had failed and restart my computer in hopes it restarts the screen brightness settings.
 Or!
 2) Do the most awesome, cool #dope #swag thing I could've ever done.

-In the dark without seeing any of the keys on my keyboard, type in my password, log in, open a terminal and retype the command precisely as I had just learned it and hope to God that everything works as expected.
+In the dark without seeing any of the keys on my keyboard nor anything on my screen, I type in my password, log in, open a terminal and retype the command precisely as I had just learned it and hope to God that everything works as expected.

 ...